jackson-callaghan/euryale/README.md

 ## Motivation

-I don't like most way's I've worked with character sheets in the past, and I like having things handled for me.
+I don't like most ways I've worked with character sheets in the past, and I like having things handled for me.
 Also I want to be able to export my sheet in a way that's not a pain for others.

 ## Roadmap